Jaywalking: Singapore

-In Singapore, jaywalking (not using a traffic crossing while within 50m of it) is an offence.
+In Singapore, jaywalking (not using a traffic crossing while within 50 metres; yards of it) is an offence.
 A fine of $50 is payable for the first offence.
 Repeat offenders can be charged $1000 and a jail term of 3 months, but the latter is rarely imposed.
 In 2011, 8,650 people were caught jaywalking and fined in Singapore.
 Between January and March 2012, Singapore prosecuted 1,758 for jaywalking, and between January and March 2013, 2,409 jaywalkers were fined.